M. S. Golwalkar: Writings and ideology

 To keep up the purity of the nation and its culture, Germany shocked the world by her purging the country of Semitic races – the Jews.
 National pride at its highest has been manifested here.
 Germany has also shown how well-nigh impossible it is for races and cultures, having differences going to the root, to be assimilated into one united whole, a good lesson for us in Hindustan to learn and profit by.

 However, Golwalkar "cooperated" with the British in World War II in their war against Adolf Hitler and Nazism, and the Axis powers, and was supportive of the Jews, showing admiration and sympathy for them.
-He was firmly supportive of the formation of Israel.

-Golwalkar believed that people following Semitic faiths (particularly Muslims and Christians) must either adopt or respect Hindu culture, otherwise they do not deserve the rights the citizens.The non-Hindu peoples in Hindustan must either adopt the Hindu culture and language, must learn to respect and hold in reverence Hindu religion, must entertain no idea but those of glorification of the Hindu race and culture—in one word they must cease to be foreigners, or may stay in the country, wholly subordinated to the Hindu nation, claiming nothing, deserving no privileges, far less preferential treatment—not even citizen's rights.
+Golwalkar believed that "foreign races", particularly Muslims and Christians, must either merge with the "Hindu race" or fully subordinate themselves in a "Hindu nation".

+From this standpoint, sanctioned by the experience of shrewd old nations, the foreign races in Hindusthan must either adopt the Hindu culture and language, must learn to respect and hold in reverence Hindu religion, must entertain no idea but those of the glorification of the Hindu race and culture, i.e., of the Hindu nation and must lose their separate existence to merge in the Hindu race, or may stay in the country, wholly subordinated to the Hindu Nation, claiming nothing, deserving no privileges, far less any preferential treatment—not even citizen's rights.
+There is, at least should be, no other course for them to adopt.
+We are an old nation; let us deal as old nations ought to and do deal, with the foreign races, who have chosen to live in our country.